 Many gurus suggest we should focus on being instead of doing.
 Does Being pay the bills or accomplish goals?
-This is how to balance Doing vs. Being.
+This post covers how to balance Doing vs. Being.

 Share on: Twitter